smartprix/pm2-ci/README.md

 				// The test command to run (should exit with 0 for SUCCESS and any other for FAILURE)
 				// Should also include any prerequisites' installation "testCmd": "npm run install && npm run test",
-				// Mochawesome reports can be parsed and results served through a webserver and slack
-				// Report path relative to project directory "reportPath": "testReport/filename",
 				// Git bisect can be used to find the commit where tests started failing
 				// Specifiy the commit where tests were confirmed to be working and reports being generated "lastGoodCommit": "COMMIT_HASH",